Bill Text: CA AB2083 | 2023-2024 | Regular Session | Amended

 25403.1.

-(a) On or before July 1, 2026, the commission, in consultation with the Public Utilities Commission, the State Air Resources Board, the Governor’s Office of Business and Economic Development, the California Workforce Development Board, and the Independent System Operator, shall assess the potential for the state to reduce the emissions of greenhouse gases from the state’s industrial facilities’ heat application equipment and processes by at least 85 percent below 1990 levels by January 1, 2045.
+(a) As part of its next update to the scoping plan developed pursuant to Section 38561 of the Health and Safety Code occurring on or after January 1, 2025, the State Air Resources Board, in consultation with the commission, the Public Utilities Commission, the Governor’s Office of Business and Economic Development, the California Workforce Development Board, and the Independent System Operator, shall assess the potential for the state to reduce the emissions of greenhouse gases from the state’s industrial facilities’ heat application equipment and processes consistent with the goals adopted by the State Air Resources Board pursuant to Section 38562.2 of the Health and Safety Code.
 The assessment shall include consideration of all of the following:

 (1) An evaluation, based on the best available data and existing analyses, of the cost per metric ton of carbon dioxide equivalent and of the potential reduction from each subsector of industrial emission sources relative to other statewide greenhouse gas emissions reduction strategies.